InfuseAI/primehub-site/docs/design/job-submission.md

 start-notebook script | Yes | No

 ### Log
 The job log is not stored externally.
-Instead, the log is retrieve by the underlying pod.
+Instead, the log is retrieved by the underlying pod.
 So to retrieve the log, just

 ```
 kubectl -n hub log job-20200101-12345